danmaps/spooner/README.md

 # spooner

 Generates [spoonerisms](https://en.wikipedia.org/wiki/Spoonerism) based on sounds in words.
-Created just for fun and learning.

 | STANDARD DISCLAIMER: Spoonerisms made by this program are not guaranteed to be funny, but they *are* technically spoonerisms. |
 | --- |

-Inspired by [this create podcase episode](https://testandcode.com/80), I created this to learn about packaging, flit, tox, pytest, and coverage.
+Inspired by [a great podcast episode](https://testandcode.com/80), I created this to learn about packaging, flit, tox, pytest, and coverage.
 It went surprisingly well, so now I have a thing that lives on the internet.
 Anyone can install and play with it!
 Neat!

 ## Installation